kiplin-dev/emblem-generator/README.md

 Example: `yarn generate-assets assets .` will generate the `customAssets.js` file in the base directory of this project

+To use these custom assets in a ES6 project with 'import' syntax, the assets needs to be 'exported' with `export default assets` at the end of the file.
+To do this, just add 'true' as third argument of the command: `yarn generate-assets assets . true`

 You will now be able to define the custom assets in the `init()` method (see upon) and to use them by passing their IDs (the SVG filename without the extension) to the object array in `drawEmblemObj()` method in your html file.

 #### Modify the source code